 - The South County Lacrosse Team organized a cereal drive as part of the South County Invitational Lacrosse Tournament.
 Players, coaches and fans were encouraged to bring a box of cereal to the tournament and they did!
 The cereal drive resulted in 100 pounds of cereal donated to LCAC–enough to feed over 150 families.

 - Lorton’s Attic Thrift Store: Youth 16 years of age and older unaccompanied by an adult or 15 years and younger accompanied by an adult may volunteer in the store helping with incoming donations, straightening racks, tidying the store or other tasks as assigned by the store manager.
-The store is open Monday through Friday 10:00 to 5:00, Saturday 11:00 to 4:00 and Sunday 12:00 to 4:00.
+The store is open Monday through Friday 10:00 to 5:00 and Saturday 11:00 to 4:00.

 - Administrative: Note: For the privacy of our clients, this option is not approved for students at South County Middle/High School or Hayfield.
 Help with filing, Xeroxing or other tasks as assigned by the Executive Director.